James T. Aubrey: Dismissal

 Following his dismissal, Jack Gould, television critic for The New York Times, opined:[Aubrey] symbolized an era in television that has been and is too much rooted in calculated and insensitive preoccupation with making more money this year than last [...]
 Automated situation comedies that wooed the young and did not drive away the old were the mainstay of his philosophy and they paid off.

+Oulahan and Lambert wrote: "This much is certain: John Schneider will never exercise the broad programming power his free-wheeling predecessor held.
+It is doubtful whether anyone in television ever will again".

 Post-CBS career (1966–1968)

 Aubrey left CBS with $2.5 million in network stock, and moved to the Sunset Strip and set up a production company, The Aubrey Company.
 His attorney, Gregson E. Bautzer, in 1967 tried to buy ABC for another client, the Las Vegas-based millionaire Howard Hughes.
 Aubrey was to run ABC after the takeover, but the reclusive Hughes refused to testify in person at hearings before the FCC, which had to approve the purchase, and the deal collapsed.